 Powered by a passion for all things social – but with a particular affinity for the glossy, snap-happy world of Instagram – Zimmerman’s social media blog is a deep reservoir of actionable advice, motivational soundbites, and the kind of insightful perspectives you only tend to get from committed, been-there-done-that authorities.

-If you’re coming late to Instagram, at a loss for how to grow or monetize your channel, or simply stumped as to what content to post each day (or whether daily posts is even the way to go), Sue’s blog could be a lifesaver.
+If you’re coming late to Instagram, or you’re not sure how to grow or monetize your channel, or you’re simply stumped as to what content to post each day (or whether daily posts are even the way to go), Sue’s social media blog could be a lifesaver.

 She’s great at inspiring confidence on the platform, breaking down the dos and don’ts in language that is clear and concise without being patronizing.
 Helpfully, she also embeds screen grabs from Instagram feeds in her articles, the better to demonstrate which channels are worth emulating and which mistakes to avoid.